paritytech/substrate/srml/contract/COMPLEXITY.md

 1. Loading `callee` buffer from the sandbox memory (see sandboxing memory get) and then decoding it.
 2. Loading `value` buffer from the sandbox memory and then decoding it.
 3. Loading `input_data` buffer from the sandbox memory.
-4. Invoking `call` executive function.
+4. Invoking the executive function `call`.

 Loading of `callee` and `value` buffers should be charged.
 This is because the sizes of buffers are specified by the calling code, even though marshaled representations are, essentially, of constant size.
 This can be fixed by assigning an upper bound for sizes of `AccountId` and `Balance`.